edeliver/edeliver/README.md

 mix, git-deploy is great for single server, but what if you're running a bunch of auto-scaled clusters (Ruby, node.js etc.)?

-At [GoSquared][1], the place where deliver started, each of us is free to use their own programming language.
-As long as the service exposes an API and has decent test coverage, anything goes.
-Yes, **even** PHP.

 Delivering a nodejs service to multiple hosts:

 ![deliver nodejs service to multiple hosts][2]